ManuCutillas/ngx-responsive/README.md

 # Introduction
 Superset of **RESPONSIVE DIRECTIVES** to show or hide items according to the size of the device screen and another features in Angular 2

-**BREAKING CHANGE** in bootstrap process

 `RESPONSIVE_DIRECTIVES` provides the following features:
  - Directives detecting states according to standard measures in BOOTSTRAP: xs / sm / md / lg / xl
  - Directives that detect four states according to the real type of device: mobile / tablet / desktop / smartTv
- - Multiple combinations of states bootstrap / devices / standard devices / browsers / IE
  - Custom sizes detector.
  - Show and hide options.
  - Custom breaking points.
  - Debounce checking interval (default 100ms).
- - Locally or Global use in your proyect.
  - Browsers Detect: Chrome / Safari / Firefox / IE / Opera
  - Internet Explorer Versions Detect : IE 9 / IE 10 / IE 11 / IE +12
- - New device: SmartTV.
  - New standard devices: iPhone, iPad, Android Mobile, Android Tablet, Windows Phone.
  - Device orientation detect: portrait, landscape.
- - **NEW:** Pixel ratio detect : 1x / Retina / 4k.
+ - Pixel ratio detect : 1x / Retina / 4k.
  - **NEW:** Directives: DeviceInfo, OrientationInfo,ResponsiveSizeInfo,PixelRatioInfo.
+ - **NEW:** Directive: responsive - Detection of multiple functions at once.
  - Written for the latest release of Angular 2 in typescript.

 # How to start